eurollar/aws_cloudformation/README.md

 * Postman application installed (for importing and using the provided API collections).

 ## Deployment
-1. While in the project root, open the console and enter the following command:
+1. Copy the project from the repo.
+While in the project root, open the console and enter the following command:
    ```bash
    aws cloudformation create-stack --stack-name LambdaS3BucketStack --template-body file://s3_cloudformation.yaml --capabilities CAPABILITY_NAMED_IAM
    ```